keptn/keptn.github.io/content/docs/concepts/keptn-tools/index.md

 Out-of-the box, Keptn includes the JMeter service that listens for the `test.triggered` event.

 Prefer a different load testing tool?
-Uninstall the Jmeter Service and install a service that listens for the `test.triggered` event and you're done.
+Uninstall the Jmeter Service and install a service that listens for the `test.triggered` event and you are done.

 ## Keptn and Observability Tools (Prometheus, Dynatrace, Splunk etc.)

-Keptn uses observability tools (more generally, tools that provide metrics) as the data source during the evaluation task.
+Keptn uses observability tools (more generally, tools that provide metrics) as the data source for monitoring during the `evaluation` task.
-The evaluation task is an out-of-the-box Keptn feature that provides a [quality gate](../quality_gates).
+The `evaluation` task is an out-of-the-box Keptn feature that provides a [quality gate](../quality_gates).
-This quality gate can comprise any metric from any tool.
+This quality gate can work with any metric from any tool.

 During creation of a Keptn project,
-Keptn is configured to know which backend metric provider it should use for thsis particular project.
+Keptn is configured to know which backend metric provider it should use for this particular project.
 For example, Prometheus may be chosen as the metric store.
 You will also be required to install the relevant service which listens for the `get-sli.triggered` cloudevent.

-During the evaluation task, Keptn automatically issues a `get-sli.triggered command.
+During the evaluation task, Keptn automatically issues a `get-sli.triggered` event.
 Your metric provider then reacts and retrieves metrics from the backend of your choice.
 After all, the Prometheus Service should know how to retrieve Prometheus metrics!